 - 1 tablespoon butter

 - 1 medium sized head of celery, sliced in 1/3″ pieces

 - 1 pound carrots, sliced in 1/3″ pieces

 - 4 – 5 cups white or sweet potatoes, remove unwanted blemishes, then cut in 3/4″ pieces

-- 1/3 head of green cabbage, sliced and cut into 2″ pieces or a large fennel bulb cut sliced and cut in pieces
+- to make thicker you can add rutabaga cut in 1/2″ pieces or green cabbage cut in pieces, or a large fennel bulb cut sliced and cut in pieces

 - 2 teaspoons cumin

 - two big handfuls of fresh spinach (opt.)